Renewing a Commercial Activity Permit

 Reduced application fee

 If your permit details are substantially the same, you may be eligible for a reduced application fee.
+The reduced application fee will automatically be applied, depending on your response to the relevant renewal questions.

 The full application fee is payable if you request significant changes on the re-issued permit—such as access to extra locations or new capacity.